meghakiran25/Madhav-E-Commerce-Sales-Dashboard/README.md

 **OBJECTIVE**

 The main goal of this project is to utilize Power BI to develop an interactive platform for exploring trends and analyzing sales data from Madhav Store.

 **METHODOLOGY**

-Data Collection: Gathered raw sales data.
+1 .Data Collection: Gathered raw sales data.

-Data Cleaning: Ensured the data was clean and properly formatted.
+2. Data Cleaning: Ensured the data was clean and properly formatted.

-Data Analysis: Prepared data for analysis.
+3. Data Analysis: Prepared data for analysis.

-Data Visualization: Created a user-friendly and engaging dashboard.
+4. Data Visualization: Created a user-friendly and engaging dashboard.

 **INSIGHTS**